joeyates/chef-capistrano-rails/README.md

 [capistrano]: http://capistranorb.com/
 [rails]: http://rubyonrails.org/

-# Chef and Capistrano
+# Resources

+* directories
+* database
+* secrets

-These resources prepare the directories and minimal configuration files to prepare for Capistrano deployment.
+These resources prepare the directories and minimal configuration files to prepare for Capistrano deployment of Rails applications.

-## Configuration
+# Configuration

 For Rails 4 with Capistrano 3, use the following in your Rails project's `config/deploy.rb`: